elukuro/goheru-markdown-blog-react/src/article/27-javascript-object.md

 ```

-To make a method ( method is a function that store inside an object ), just add `function` after your name for instance
+To make a method (method is a function that store inside an object) you can add `function`.

 ```
     let person = {